 You can modify some of the preferences in Alfred's Preferences under Features > File Search > Buffer.

-Want to take action on multiple files at once?
-Select them in Finder and press the Finder Selection hotkey (which is ⌥⌘\ by default).
+Want to take action on multiple files at once without first popping Alfred up?
+Select them in Finder and press the Finder Selection hotkey (which is ⌥⌘\ by default) to bring up the Actions panel.

 The Recent Documents feature helps you locate the files you've opened last in a particular application.